-The buildings at House on the Brooks, have been built with family and local labour.
-As much of the materials as possible are from a reclaimed source, the clay roof tiles for example, came from the roof of a local cinema.
-The large timbers from the refurbishment of local railway bridges.
-Reclaimed doors and fittings throughout.
+The buildings at House on the Brooks have been purpose built labour with as many reclaimed materials as possible.
+For example, the clay tiles came from the roof of a local cinema and the large timbers from local railway bridges.
+Antique doors and fittings throughout.
 Local timber and the bricks from local brickyards helps blend the buildings naturally into the landscape.
 We have a programme of photovoltaic electricty and greywater where possible.
 We work with Natural England and RSPB to promote flora and fauna on the estate.
-We work hard to improve the immediate environment, build ponds, plant trees, you will find we care for and encourage teasels (important for gold finches) .
+We work hard to improve the immediate environment, build ponds, plant trees, you will find we care for and encourage teasels, which are an important flowering plant for gold finches.

 Constantine the Great also passed through and likely to have overnighted as the stations were set twelve miles apart, considered by the Romans and ever since to be a days march.
 (A quick march is 24 miles.)
 Constantine is of interest as he was the first Roman Emperor to convert to Christianity.
 There are clear links to the spirituality of the neighbourhood by the placing of the nearby Hardham Priory, which may well have been on an ancient site.
 Evidence of an earlier Iron Age settlement has also been discovered.

 In the flood season (usually from December) the views from The Mill House and The House on the Brooks are completely altered from natural ancient meadows, to one of a giant silvery lake.
 The Rother did not suffer the banks built downstream so the valley here retains it's historic bio-diversity and authenticity.
 During flood times hundreds of geese, wigeon, pintail, teal, mallard, and thousands of lapwing which feed on the damp edges alongside snipe and other waders.
-Likely sightings of Cormorants, Buzzards, Kites, Kestrels, Peregrine Falcons and Owls.
+Likely sightings of cormorants, buzzards, kites, kestrels, peregrine falcons and owls.
 This all part of the winter landscape view and part of your experience.
 An amazing variety of plants is found here – over half of all the British aquatic species.
-Wander along the river bank and your summer walks will be crowned with the sight of dragonflies, if you are especially lucky, a magical life memory moment, the electric blue flash of a Kingfisher.
+Wander along the river bank and you mauy see the electric blue flash of the mighty Kingfisher.

 We are very pleased to have been part of the Barn Owl Box scheme and are delighted that in the past owlets born on the farm have been found to be seen successfully breeding high up on the downs.
 We currently (2020) have one adult in residence.